HoboVR-Labs/docs.hobovrlabs.org/getting_started.rst

 How It Works
 ^^^^^^^^^^^^

 For a process to be acknowledged as a poser by our driver, it needs to bind and listen  on ``tcp://127.0.0.1:6969``, and then accept 2 sockets.
-The two sockets will ID themselves with ``"hello\n"`` and ``"monky\n"`` as the first message sent after establishing a connection.
+The two sockets will identify themselves with ``"hello\n"`` and ``"monky\n"`` as the first message sent after establishing a connection.

-The socket that sent ``"monky\n"`` is used as a general driver control channel, we call it the manager channel though, this socket allows to change the device live list, change some device settings, etc. See `Manager Protocol`_.
+The socket that sent ``"monky\n"`` is used as a general driver control channel, we call it the manager channel though.
+This socket allows for changing the device live list, changing some device settings, etc. See `Manager Protocol`_.

-The socket that sent ``"hello\n"`` is used as a device control channel, we call it tracking channel though, this socket is meant for control of the live device list, mostly tracking though.
+The socket that sent ``"hello\n"`` is used as a device control channel, we call it tracking channel though.
+This socket is meant for controlling the live device list, mostly through tracking.
 See `Tracking Protocol`_.